 Our lab focuses on the biology of upper motor neurons with respect to neurodegerative diseases.
 We are a member of the Les Turner ALS Research and Patient Center at Northwestern, and our overall goal is to bring effective treatment strategies to ALS and other related diseases via collaborative and integrated efforts.

-Dr. Ozdinler is affiliated with Cognitive Neurology and Alzheimer’s Disease Center and Robert H. Lurie Comprehensive Cancer Center.
+Dr. Ozdinler is affiliated with Mesulam Center for Cognitive Neurology and Alzheimer’s Disease and Robert H. Lurie Comprehensive Cancer Center.